acalcutt/WifiDB/README.md

 		the installer can create the config file, and to generate the graph images and export KML files)

 		1.)
+Set up a debian instance with apache and php
+		2.)
+Set up a Microsoft SQL Instance (The free sql developer version, windows or linux, will work fine) 3.)
 Create tools directory (ex. /opt/wdbtools/)
-		2.)
-Copy the /wifidb/tools folder into the tools directory created in step 1 3.)
-Copy the /wifidb/wifidb folder into your website root directory 4.)
-Create a blank mysql database(ex. wifi) and import the 'blank_db.sql' file.
+		3.)
+Copy the /wifidb/tools folder from gitbub into the tools directory created in step 1 5.)
+Copy the /wifidb/wifidb folder from github into your website root directory 6.)
+Create a blank mssql database(ex. wifi) and import the 'blank_db.sqlsrv' file into it.
-		5.)
-Create a mysql user that has access to the database created in step 4 4.)
-Update your daemon config file, [tools]/daemon.config.inc.php 5.)
+		7.)
+Create a mssql user that has access to the database created in step 4 8.)
+Update your daemon config file, [tools]/daemon.config.inc.php 9.)
 Update your website config file, [webroot]wifidb/lib/config.inc.php

+  To Import Manually:
+	cd [tools]/daemon
+	php importd.php -o -v

+  To Import by Cron Job:
+	Schedule the .sh files in [tools]/cron

   Change Log: